 The crumb is open and tender, and the crust is thick but never hard to chew.
 Baked in a small oven-safe glass bowl, and turned over for the last 15 minutes of baking, the bread has a light brown crust that extends all around the loaf.

-Oh, and at this point, it should go without saying, but this gluten free bread tastes like real bread!
+Oh, and at this point, it should go without saying, but it tastes like “real” bread!

-- Gluten free flour blend – I use Better Batter because it has just the right balance of strength and lightness to support the rise of yeast bread and still make a very tender loaf.
+- Gluten free flour blend – I like Better Batter or Nicole's Best (with added xanthan gum) here because they support the rise of yeast bread and still make a very tender loaf.
+You need a well-balanced blend, and particularly since they reformulated Cup4Cup, I can't recommend it especially for yeast bread

-- Tapioca starch/flour – This starch helps add stretch to your gluten free artisan bread and lets it rise higher
+- Tapioca starch/flour – This starch helps add stretch to your gluten free artisan bread and lets it rise higher.
+You add this ingredient separately even though all good all purpose gf blends will already have some tapioca starch.

-- Yeast – I use instant yeast for its simplicity, but you can use active dry yeast if that's all you have (notes on that down below)
+- Yeast – I use instant yeast for its simplicity, but you can use active dry yeast if that's all you have; just use 25% more active dry yeast by weight (here, almost 8 grams)

 - Sugar – You only need a bit of sugar to feed the yeast and produce the bubbles that help your gf bread rise